 - The Big 3 and Super 6 for research skills

 - Teachers are encouraged to enroll and earn AIG licensure through local university programs.

 - DPS will nurture the needs, both emotionally and academically, of AIG students through the use of school guidance counselors serving on the AIG committee

 - Teachers provide differentiated lessons and opportunities for young students who have not been identified (K-3).
 Focus will be on problem solving skills and thinking skills.

-- Each student who identified AIG/nurtured AIG will have a Differentiated Education Plan (DEP) that will be provided to each teacher and reviewed annually.
+- Each student who is identified AIG, AG, or IG will have a Differentiated Education Plan (DEP) that will be provided to each teacher and reviewed annually with parents.